robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

            Log Many    ${number}    ${name}
        END

-Similarly as FOR-IN-RANGE and FOR-IN-ENUMERATE loops, FOR-IN-ZIP loops require the cell after the loop variables to read `IN ZIP` (case-sensitive).
+As the example above illustrates, `FOR-IN-ZIP` loops require their own custom separator `IN ZIP` (case-sensitive) between loop variables and values.
-Values used with FOR-IN-ZIP loops must be lists or list-like objects.
+Values used with `FOR-IN-ZIP` loops must be lists or list-like objects.
 Looping will stop when the shortest list is exhausted.

 Lists to iterate over must always be given either as `scalar variables`_ like